Exact, non-singular black holes from a phantom DBI Field as primordial dark matter: Introduction

 where \(\Lambda\) is the UV cutoff scale and $\alpha_2, \alpha_3$ are dimensionless coupling constants.
 (We work with the metric signature $(-,+,+,+)$ and set $c = \hbar = 1$.)
 The canonical kinetic term is merely the leading-order operator, valid only when field gradients are small, \(X/\Lambda^4 \ll 1\).
 However, in the high-curvature environment of a BH's core, gravitational collapse drives field gradients to extreme values, \(X \to \infty\)~\cite{Mandal:2025xuc}.
 In this regime, the EFT expansion breaks down catastrophically; the infinite series of higher-order terms becomes dominant, and truncating the series at any finite order is unjustified~\cite{Shankaranarayanan:2022wbx,Mandal:2025xuc}.
 The resulting physics is not only unreliable but often unphysical, leading to pathologies like ghost and gradient instabilities~\cite{Barth:1983hb,Simon:1990ic}.

 The central singularity of a BH can therefore be viewed as a direct consequence of extrapolating a low-energy effective theory (the canonical scalar) into a regime where its basic assumptions are violated.
 To understand the fate of gravitational collapse, one must specify the UV-completion of the scalar field theory.
 A guiding principle for such modifications comes from Born-Infeld non-linear electrodynamics, which was introduced to resolve the infinite self-energy of the point electron~\cite{Born:1934gh,Dirac:1962iy}.
 This concept was generalized to scalar fields in cosmology (k-inflation)~\cite{Armendariz-Picon:1999hyi} and string theory~\cite{Callan:1997kz}, leading to the Dirac-Born-Infeld (DBI) action.
-Thus, the DBI action represents a specific, and highly constrained, UV-completion~\cite{Kluson:2000iy,Gibbons:2000hf}:
+In other words, the DBI action represents a specific, and highly constrained non-linear field theory valid until the energy scale $\Lambda$~\cite{Kluson:2000iy,Gibbons:2000hf,Sen:2002an}:

-In other words, the above action is not just the first few terms of the EFT expansion; it is a \emph{resummation} of the entire infinite series to all orders in \(X\).
+Specifically, the above action is not just the first few terms of the EFT expansion; it is a \emph{resummation} of the entire infinite series to all orders in \(X\) valid until the energy scale $\Lambda$.
 Its structure is uniquely fixed by underlying symmetries, making it a robust and predictive framework for exploring the high-gradient regime.
-Interestingly, this specific form arises in string theory as the effective action of a D-brane where $\Lambda$ is related to the tension in the brane~\cite{Sen:2002an}.
-Its defining feature is a \emph{speed limit} for field gradients, \(|(\nabla\phi)^2| < \Lambda^4\), which naturally suppresses the large gradients that would otherwise lead to a singularity.
-Such non-linear "k-essence" theories are now central to modern physics, from inflationary models to effective field theories of massive gravity (e.g., Galileons)~\cite{deRham:2010kj,Silverstein:2003hf,Alishahiha:2004eh,Miranda:2012rm}.
+Its defining feature is a \emph{speed limit} for field gradients, \(|(\nabla\phi)^2| < \Lambda^4\), which naturally suppresses the large gradients (until the energy scale $\Lambda$) that would otherwise lead to a singularity.
+Such non-linear k-essence theories are now central to modern physics, from inflationary models to effective field theories of massive gravity (e.g., Galileons)~\cite{deRham:2010kj,Silverstein:2003hf,Alishahiha:2004eh,Miranda:2012rm}.